awjlogan/emon32-fw/README.md

 The base configuration has an oversampling factor of 2X to ease the anti-aliasing requirments.
 Samples are then low pass filtered and reduced to _f/2_ with a half band filter (**ecmFilterSample()**).
 The half band filter is exposed for testing.
 Filter coefficients can be generated using the **filter.py** script (_./helpers/filter.py_).
 It is recommended to use an odd number of taps, as the filter can be made symmetric in this manner.
 You will need **scipy** and **matplotlib** to use the filter designer,

+### Tests

+A test program is available for the `emon_CM` module.
+This is the energy monitoring system and is completely abstracted from the underlying hardware.

+There are tests available to run on local system (tested on macOS and Linux), rather than on a physical device, for some functions.
+These are in _./tests_.
+In that folder, run `make all` to build the tests.
+These allow for development on a faster system with better debug options.
+The firmware is structured to remove, as far as possible, direct calls to hardware.
+Do note that some functions will not behave identically.
+For example, in the configuration menu terminal entry may be different to that through a UART.

 ## Hardware Description

 ### Peripherals (SAMD21)